-Noting also that Ifremer, by letter dated 10 May 2022 addressed to the Secretary-General, requested a one-year deferment of the relinquishment schedule to 18 November 2023 for the first relinquishment and to 18 November 2025 for the second relinquishment and that the Council, at its twenty-seventh session, acting on the recommendation of the Legal and Technical Commission, approved the request to defer the relinquishment schedule by one year, so that the first relinquishment of 50 per cent of the contract area would have been due on 18 November 2023 and the second and final relinquishment of 75 per cent of the contract area would be due on 18 November 2025,
+Noting also that by letter dated 10 May 2022, addressed to the Secretary-General, the contractor requested a one-year deferment of the relinquishment schedule to 18 November 2023 for the first relinquishment and 18 November 2025 for the second relinquishment.
+To that end, at its twenty-seventh Session, the Council of the International Seabed Authority, acting on the recommendation of the Legal and Technical Commission, approved the request to defer the relinquishment schedule by one year, By that decision, the first relinquishment of 50 per cent of the contract area would have been due on 18 November 2023 and the second and final relinquishment of 75 per cent of the contract area would have been due on 18 November 2025.

-Noting further that Ifremer, by letter dated 18 June 2024 addressed to the Secretary-General, requested a further deferment of the schedule of the second and final relinquishment by one year, from 18 November 2025 to 18 November 2026,
+Noting further that by a letter dated 18 June 2024 addressed to the Secretary-General, the contractor requested a further deferment of the schedule of the second and final relinquishment by one year, from 18 November 2025 to 18 November 2026,

-Recognizing that the contractor has cited the coronavirus disease (COVID-19) pandemic and its residual impacts on the scheduling of its exploration cruises, the maintenance regime of its research vessel and the completion and operational commissioning of its autonomous underwater vehicle (Ulyx), inter alia, as exceptional circumstances justifying the deferment,2
+Recognizing that the contractor has cited the coronavirus disease (COVID-19) pandemic and its residual impacts on the scheduling of its exploration cruises, the maintenance regime of its research vessel, and the completion and operational commissioning of its autonomous underwater vehicle (Ulyx), inter alia, as exceptional circumstances justifying the deferment,